stevenfollis/dcus-2018-hol/ee-intro/README.md

 4. Creating the stack also creates a couple of networks and scales the vote service to 2 replicas, which will spread it out over two containers.
 Given different [distribution strategies](https://docs.docker.com/docker-cloud/apps/stack-yaml-reference/#deployment_strategy), this could spread it to one or two nodes.

-5. After you click create, it will take a little while to get started.
+5. After you click `Create`, it will take a little while to get started.
 Each service will be created.
-If you click back on `Stacks` you will see `vote` there.
+Click on the `Done` button and make sure you are  back on `Stacks`.
+You will see `vote` there.

   ![](../images/vote_stack.png)